PrestaShop/prestashop.github.io/news/_posts/2020-03-20-ps17-patch-release-lifecycle.md

 ### What happens in six weeks

-From the moment the "trigger bug" is reported, Product Team register into the dedicated Kanban (today it means the [1.7.6.
+From the moment the 6 weeks timer is started, Product Team register into the dedicated Kanban (today it means the [1.7.6.
 Kanban board](https://github.com/PrestaShop/PrestaShop/projects/4)) the bugs to be fixed in the patch release, whether they are trivial, minor or major.

 Then maintainers start working on fixing them (or merging the bug fixes submitted by the community).